Battle of Teugen-Hausen: Austrian plans

 On 8 February 1809, the Austrian Empire determined to make war on Napoleon.
 Led by Foreign Minister Johann Philipp Stadion, Count von Warthausen, the diplomat Klemens von Metternich, and Empress Maria Ludovika, the war party pointed to the 1808 French disaster at the Battle of Bailén in Spain.
-However, Archduke Charles, Duke of Teschen, wished to put off the war in order to fully mobilize and find allies.
+However, Archduke Charles, Duke of Teschen, wished to put off the war to fully mobilize and find allies.

 Archduke Charles, appointed generalissimo after the debacle of the War of the Third Coalition in 1805, had tried for three years to improve the Austrian army.
-Historian David G. Chandler wrote, "Charles was the very best man available to Austria" to lead her army.
+Historian David G. Chandler wrote, "Charles was the very best man available to Austria" to lead the army.
 He expanded the number of regular soldiers to 340,000 and created a large body of 240,000 Landwehr troops.
 He upgraded the artillery corps, adopted the corps organization, and revised the infantry drillbook, incorporating more French-style tactical evolutions.
 Serious deficiencies remained, however, in Austrian staffwork, in the Landwehr organization, and among the non-German nationalities.
 At the start, only 15,000 of the best Landwehr formations were added to the field army while the rest were relegated to garrison duty or the reserves.
 The Habsburgs did not wish to arm the population for fear of an insurrection and therefore the Landwehr was never fully utilized.
 In Hungary, the nobles and people were cool toward the war and contributed as little as possible.

 Archduke Charles and the Hofkriegsrat sent 50,000 in two corps to Italy under General der Kavallerie Archduke John and 40,000 more in one corps to Galicia under Feldmarschall-Leutnant Archduke Ferdinand Karl Joseph of Austria-Este.
 Charles massed the remaining regular army in Bohemia and along the Danube for the main effort.